Our program is also nationally recognized by U.S. News & World Report

 Erick Hernandez, MDDirector of the Liver Diseases Center

 Dr. Hernandez received his medical degree from the Higher Institute of Medical Sciences of Havana, Cuba.
-He completed his pediatric residency at Miami Children’s Hospital, followed by a fellowship in pediatric gastroenterology at Yale University School of Medicine.
+He completed his pediatric residency at Nicklaus Children's Hospital, formerly Miami Children's Hospital, followed by a fellowship in pediatric gastroenterology at Yale University School of Medicine.
 He is board certified in pediatrics and pediatric gastroenterology.
 Dr. Hernandez has been included in the “Best Doctors in America” database and is highly active in pediatric clinical research.
 He has published many medical journal articles and made numerous presentations related to his work.
 Prior to joining Pediatric Gastroenterology Associates, Dr. Hernandez was affiliated with the Liver Intestinal Rehabilitation Program at the University of Miami Miller School of Medicine, serving as hepatologist.

 Roberto Gomara, MDDirector of the Inflammatory Bowel Diseases Center